K3YOMI/AtmosphericX/README.md

 # ⛈️ What is AtmosphericX? <a name = "doc_introduction"></a>
-> AtmosphericX is a custom-built hosted project designed to fetch weather-related data from the National Weather Service (NWS) API.
-It is primarily used to provide weather information to users, whether they are individuals looking for local weather conditions or developers integrating weather data into their applications.
+> AtmosphericX is a web application that uses the National Weather Service API to provide real-time weather alerts and outlooks.
+The application is can be used by storm chasers, emergency management, and the general public to stay informed about severe weather.
+Please note that this application is still in development and may not be fully functional.
+Also please note that information provided by this application should not be used as the sole source of information for severe weather events.
+Always refer to the National Weather Service for the most accurate and up-to-date information or your NOAA Weather Radio.

 # ⛈️ Current features and future updates <a name = "doc_features"></a>